sransara/speedscope-in-vscode/README.md

 - Support opening remote files
   - Use "Open with..." from VSCode File Explorer like a local file
 - Open a Speedscope view with command: `speedscope-in-vscode.openSpeedscope`
+- Click to open linked files in the stacktrace view (if relative path assume it is relative to the file being viewed)

 ### TODO